zowe/zowe-cli-tasks-plugin/docs/global.md

 Notice we have also defined an array of `dataSetsToCreate`, that can be used on `forEach`.

+`global` is a "free-form" object that you can create based on your needs.
+You can specify anything you'd like under `global` and it can be referenced throughout your scripts.

 We can then add some [input](./input.md) to our script to resolve `${user}`:
 ```
 input: